-- 1. You must wear abrasion-resistant material on your legs, feet and arms. - 2.
+- 1. You may wear abrasion-resistant material on your legs and arms if you prefer, but it is not required.
+Note that the upper arm extending at least 10cm from the armpit must be covered by penetration-resistant material. - 2.
 You must wear resilient padding to protect your elbows and knees in Cut and Thrust fencing. - 3.
-All participants, including combatants and non-combatants such as marshals, must wear enclosed footwear. - (a) Period-style footwear is strongly encouraged. - (b) Footwear with soles that provide good traction is strongly recommended.
+All participants, including combatants and non-combatants such as marshals, must wear enclosed footwear.

-(c) Footwear which provides ankle support is strongly recommended.
+- (a) Period-style footwear is strongly encouraged. - (b) Footwear with soles that provide good traction is strongly recommended. - (c) Footwear which provides ankle support is strongly recommended.